akashr050/abstractive_summarizer/README.md

 ```
 9) In order to run the Q/A evaluation script have a look at https://github.com/allenai/bi-att-flow

-Note: For preprocessing we used the code in preprocessing_code folder.
+Note: For preprocessing we used the code in preprocessing_code zipped folder.

 ## Datasets
 To train the summarizer, we used the signal media dataset.
 This dataset can be found at http://research.signalmedia.co/newsir16/signal-dataset.html